-The unit generally offers a short stay (between 7-10 days) until the patient is medically and psychologically stable.
-During this time, referrals can be made to community addiction treatment agencies (e.g. The Addictions Foundation of Manitoba) or self-help groups (e.g. Alcoholics Anonymous) for longer-term treatment.
-If indicated, referrals are made to specialized psychiatric outpatient department clinics.
+The Addictions Unit generally offers a short stay (between 5-10 days) until the patient is medically and psychologically stable.
+During this time, referrals are often made to community addiction treatment agencies (e.g. The Addictions Foundation of Manitoba) or self-help groups (e.g. Alcoholics Anonymous, SMART Recovery, SOS), since withdrawal management alone is usually not sufficient for sustained recovery from drug or alcohol use.
+If indicated, medications to assist with long-term recovery are initiated.
 The patient's family doctor also receives copies of discharge summaries from the unit with recommendations for ongoing treatment.

 Physicians are required by law to report certain medical conditions to the motor vehicle branch.
 These medical conditions may make it unsafe to drive.
 This includes several substance use disorders.
 More information on this topic can be found at: https://www.mpi.mb.ca/en/PDFs/MedicalConditionsDriving.pdf.